Best Stretch for Scoliosis

 The shoulders, the ribcage, the hips, and the knees, for example, will no longer stack evenly on top of each other.
 Instead, they can become quite skewed.
 In extreme cases, this asymmetry can put pressure on other parts of the body and cause issues down the line, such as knee problems.

 Scoliosis often arises during growth spurts before puberty.
 But it can be seen in everyone from younger children to older people.
+Scoliosis, Kyphosis, and Lordosis have been linked to vitamin D deficiencies while pregnant.

 Symptoms of scoliosis